The Fairness of Credit Scoring Models: Application

-In a second step, we re-train all models after removing gender from the list of features and select the best performing ones through cross-validation.
+In a second step, we re-train all models after removing gender from the feature space.
 We call these models the \textit{without-models}.
-In this case, if a gender discrimination occurs, it is necessarily through another feature which is correlated with the protected attribute.
-Panel B of Table \ref{Table1} displays the PCC\ and AUC values for the seven without-models.
-Overall, the performance remains quite good, as none of the performance measures changes by more than five percentage points and RF remains the best performing model.\footnote{As we only consider with-models that selects the gender variable, we disregard some models with a higher in-sample performance.
-We do not have similar constraints when dealing with without-models.
-As a result, some models have a better in-sample performance without gender than with gender.}
+In this case, if a model exhibits a lack of fairness, it necessarily originates from a single or a set of features acting as proxy for gender.
+Panel B of Table \ref{Table1} displays the PCC, AUC, FDR, and CF values for the six \textit{without-models}.
+Overall, the performance levels are comparable with those of the \textit{with-models}, as none of the performance measures changes by more than six percentage points.\footnote{As we only consider \textit{with-models} that selects the gender variable, we disregard some models with a higher in-sample performance.
+As a result, some in-sample performance metrics are higher without gender than with gender.}